 The arrival of Shabbat is celebrated each Friday with the sounds, sights, and tastes of Shabbat in each classroom.
 The Jewish holidays, with their endless variety of songs, food, fragrances, and ritual objects, provide wonderful learning opportunities.
 Apples are dipped in honey for Rosh Hashanah and Hanukkah celebrations include songs and latkes.
 Our Purim carnival is a big hit with children and spring brings creative interpretations of the Passover story.
 The school year ends with a Shavuot ice cream celebration.
 The basic values of the Jewish tradition are imparted through classroom projects.

 Dual Language Track

 The ECC offers a dual language track for children to actively learn through both English and Hebrew.
 The ECC recognizes that the acquisition of a second language is a tremendous benefit to children.
 Our Dual Language track offers the opportunity for children to actively learn through both English and Hebrew.

 Now accepting applications for the 2018-2019 academic year.

 We accept children from 2 to 5 years old.
 Children may begin a full time or part time preschool program if they are 24 months old, as of September.

-We will begin taking online tour reservations for the 2018-2019 school year on Monday, September 25th, 2017.
+We are currently taking online tour reservations for the 2018-2019 school year.
 Tours are conducted on select weekday mornings October through December.
 Our tours are limited to small groups to give parents a first-hand experience of our classrooms and personal conversations with the tour leader.
 Parents are welcome to submit applications prior to touring the ECC.

 We prioritize applications according to the date they are received, so we encourage early submission.
 Priority status is given to CBE members and siblings of children who have attended the ECC.
 Incoming families will be notified of acceptance in early February.